ssbgp/simulator/doc/developers.md

 ## Setup

 The simulator is implemented using [Kotlin](https://kotlinlang.org/), a programming language that compiles to the JVM.
-Therefore, you'll need the Java Development Kit (JDK).
-Get [oracle's JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or [OpenJDK](http://openjdk.java.net/install/).
+To develop using kotlin you need the Java Development Kit (JDK) version 8 or later.
+You can download the JDK (version 8) for your operating system from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 After having the JDK correctly installed, follow this steps to start developing.